MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 | summarize Attempts = count() by Account_Name
 ```

+**Note:** This script is separated by a space make sure the entire script is selected before you hit "Run" in the Query window.

 3. The following statement demonstrates the parse function.
 Parse evaluates a string expression and parses its value into one or more calculated columns.
 The computed columns will have nulls for unsuccessfully parsed strings.

 Review the following statement, but do not run it: